AndrewCharlesHay/external-edge/docs/rfcs/0001-core-architecture.md

       port: 8080
 ```

-## 7. Controller Architecture
+## 7. Controller Architecture & Best Practices
-The operator will be built using `kubebuilder` and `controller-runtime`.
+The operator will be built using `kubebuilder` and `controller-runtime`, adhering to the following patterns:
-* **Reconciler Loops:** Dedicated, independent reconcilers for `EdgeRoute` and `EdgeWAFPolicy` to ensure routing changes aren't blocked by complex WAF rule evaluations.
+* **Status Reporting & Async Provisioning:** To handle pending provider states (like Cloudflare DCV certificate validation), the operator will rely on `status.conditions` coupled with exponential backoff (`ctrl.Result{RequeueAfter: ...}`).
+This prevents API thrashing while accurately reflecting state.
+* **Authentication Hierarchy:** The primary authentication path will be Workload Identity (e.g., EKS Pod Identity, AWS IRSA) where supported by the provider SDK.
+For token-based APIs like Cloudflare, the operator will cleanly fall back to explicit `Secret` references defined in the provider configuration.
-* **Provider Interface:** A pluggable Go interface (inspired by the `external-dns` provider pattern) to allow the community to easily contribute implementations for AWS WAF/CloudFront, Fastly, Azure Front Door, and GCP Cloud Armor.
+* **Provider Interface:** A pluggable Go interface to allow the community to easily contribute implementations for additional edge networks.
-* **State Management:** The controller will rely on Kubernetes finalizers to ensure edge configurations are cleanly deleted from the provider when the cluster resource is removed, preventing orphaned rulesets.

-## 8. Open Questions / Request for Comments
-We are actively seeking feedback from the community on the following design decisions:
-1. **Status Reporting:** How should the operator report provider-side provisioning delays (e.g., Cloudflare DCV validation pending) back to the CRD status conditions without thrashing the Kubernetes API?
-2. **Authentication:** Should the operator handle provider credentials via standard `Secret` references, or rely entirely on workload identity (e.g., AWS IAM Roles for Service Accounts) where applicable?
-3. **Cross-Namespace Boundaries:** Should an `EdgeWAFPolicy` defined by platform admins in an `admin` namespace be attachable to tenant `HTTPRoute` resources in other namespaces?
-What are the RBAC implications?